UroojARA/Email-Prompt/email-summarizer.md

 Summarize the following email and provide:

--Key points
+*Key points
--Action items
+*Action items
--Deadlines
+*Deadlines
--Questions that need a response
+*Questions that need a response

 Email:
 {paste email here}